Prior to any upgrade, we strongly recommend backing up your database regularly to keep your information safe. View the backup guide here.

 If your previous ZenHub Enterprise Chrome extension was not published on the Chrome Web Store, (Ex. a .crx file) your team must reinstall the extension.
 If your previous ZenHub Enterprise Chrome extension was published on the Chrome Web Store, any new updates for ZenHub Enterprise will be automatically distributed.

 Notes for Firefox

 If your previous ZenHub Enterprise Firefox extension was not signed in the Firefox developer hub, you will no longer be able to sign the add on as it requires multi-process.
 ZenHub Enterprise 2.22 resolves this issue.
-Teams can use the ZenHub web app to access ZenHub on Firefox if your team is not on 2.22.
+Teams can use the ZenHub web app to access ZenHub on Firefox if your team is not on 2.22 or higher.